MarioSieg/maschinengott/README.md

 (300 MB+) binaries.
 I also wanted some quick information about used ISA extensions and instructions.

 ## Current features:
+ * Works with Windows and Linux binaries
  * PE multithreaded disassembly for executable and dynamic link libraries (.exe and .dll)
  * View most used assembly instructions
  * View total assembly instruction count
  * View used ISA extensions (e. g.
 AVX, FMA3 or AVX512F)
  * View disassembled code in AT&T or Intel syntax
+ * View instruction encoding

 ## Examples
 Example output from a program analysis:<br>